-One of the biggest things that my clients and other introverts and highly sensitive folks I talk to bring up about why they are struggling to get their business off the ground is this:
+One of the biggest things that my clients and other introverts and highly sensitive folks ask me is how to stop worrying what others think of them.

 When it comes to them following their passion.